walidjaved/Purple-Team-Attack-Detection-Lab/README.md

   ![Splunk Suspicious Activity](screenshots/Splunk-SuspiciousActivity-Query.PNG)

 <h2>Lessons Learned</h2>
+<p>This lab demonstrates how real-world attacks leave detectable traces across multiple log sources and how those traces can be correlated to identify compromise.</p>
 <h3>Key Takeaways</h3>
 <ul>
   <li>Developed a full understanding of how logs flow from endpoint systems (Windows) to a SIEM platform (Splunk) using a forwarder-based architecture.</li>